pingcap/docs/reference/performance/execution-plan-bind.md

 > **Note:**
 >
-> Because the auto binding creation function relies on [Statement Summary](/reference/performance/statement-summary.md), make sure to enable Statement Summary before using auto binding.
+> Because the automatic binding creation function relies on [Statement Summary](/reference/performance/statement-summary.md), make sure to enable Statement Summary before using automatic binding.

 After automatic binding creation is enabled, the historical SQL statements in the Statement Summary are traversed every `bind-info-lease` (the default value is `3s`), and bindings are automatically created for SQL statements that appear at least twice.